canada-ca/digital-playbook-guide-numerique/CONTRIBUTING.md

 All proposed changes will go through two levels of review:

 1. Automated checks (e.g., markdownlint, link checks)
-1. Manual checks (e.g., manua content review, code inspection)
+1. Manual checks (e.g., manual content review, code inspection)

 Pull requests will not be merged in until after they have passed both levels of review.